Lost Mine of Phandelver | Small Town. Real Stakes.

 Creating your character

-Characters are created on D&D Beyond using official D&D 5e rules (2014 or 2024).
+Characters are created on D&D Beyond using official D&D 5.5e rules (2024).
 We use Standard Array - this keeps the party balanced and the stakes meaningful.
 New to D&D?
 There’s a short, beginner-friendly step-by-step guide on our Discord.
 It takes about 10 minutes.
 I’m also happy to answer questions and help tie your character to the world before Session 1.

 What to expect